La Route Napoléon

 For this section, the current road follows the Emperor’s route.

-The route is a captivating combination of history and breathtaking scenery.
-From Peyroules, the road winds through the mountains, offering spectacular views.
-Castellane is a charming medieval town, with cobbled streets and picturesque surroundings.
+The route is a captivating blend of history and breathtaking scenery.
+Starting from Peyroules, the road winds through the mountains, offering spectacular views.
+Castellane, a charming medieval town, enchants visitors with its cobblestone streets and picturesque setting.

-Continuing towards the Col des Leques, the landscape rises with enchanting panoramas of forests and alpine meadows.
-Historical relics along the way are a reminder of the region’s milestones.
+Continuing toward the Col des Leques, the landscape rises, revealing enchanting panoramic views of forests and alpine meadows.
+The historical sites along the way serve as reminders of the region’s significant events.

 This adventure offers a journey through the region’s history, culture and natural beauty.